Tag: tongues

 All were party to it.
 All had culpability in it.
 By the letter of “the Law”, only those who were “actual” witnesses would be “guilty”.
 This would also assume that those who knew they were guilty actually did something about it.
 Of course, they didn’t for they achieved their goals.

 We all struggle with those who lie.
 It is that which empowers the lies that is the greater issue.
 With no culture of lying, lying becomes rare.
 A culture that disgraces the truth encourages lying.
-A structure that encourages lying creates a culture that sends innocent people to death or punishment.
+A power structure that encourages lying creates a culture that sends innocent people to death or punishment.

 This is also a culture that ceases to honor God.
 Instead, it uses God to strengthen the perception of itself, so that no one will struggle or oppose it.
-God becomes a —a tool—and the relationship that the word is supposed to represent dies.
+God becomes a word—a tool—and the relationship that the word is supposed to represent dies.

 Prayer